nologic/blog/_posts/2016-03-22-automating-ui-testing.md

 Once there are no buttons left, we wait for a minute or so.
 This is done using the `waitTime` variable in the main loop.
 It is a count down variable, which along with the sleep at every loop iteration creates a wait interval.
 This is where the researcher gets a chance to assist the engine and go somewhere new or for the App to react and change it's interface.

 ## Demonstration
-What's a tool without a video demo.
+What's a tool without a video demo?
 So, let's have a look at how it performs with a simple application.
-This one is mostly just a wrapper around a webview.
+This particular App is mostly just a wrapper around a webview.
 The webview will perform most of the heavy lifting, but there are still some UI components for us to interact with.

 <center>
 <iframe width="420" height="315" src="https://www.youtube.com/embed/Gtd9wOpFK8M" frameborder="0" allowfullscreen></iframe></center>